 Contact Reyna at (703) 739-1344 or email@example.com

-Alice Clark is NAFSCE's Program Coordinator.
+Alice Clark is NAFSCE's Manager of Programs and Communications.
 Prior to joining the NAFSCE team, Alice was the Parent Education Coordinator at SCAN of Northern Virginia, working extensively with school personnel, non-profit partners, consultants, volunteers, interns and colleagues to coordinate effective educational programs for the diverse families of Northern Virginia.
 Previously, she taught second grade at bilingual schools in both Arlington, VA and Copan Ruinas, Honduras.
 She has a Master’s degree in Elementary Education and a Bachelor’s degree in Cognitive Science from the University of Virginia.

 Contact Alice at (703) 739-1344 or firstname.lastname@example.org